SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 <http://data.europa.eu/ih3/legal-form/GL-c0c25d4317cd4f02968efa8466c3e111>

 where:
-* The base URI is http://data.europa.eu/ih3/legal-form/
+* The base URI is http://data.europa.eu/ih3/legal-form/ in agreement with Publications Office
 * The prefix GL adds provenance to the concept, so in the future one might add more concepts not necessarily coming from GLEIF
-* The unique code c0c25d4317cd4f02968efa8466c3e111 is the result of the MD5 hash of the GLEIF code concatenated with the creation date.
+* The unique code c0c25d4317cd4f02968efa8466c3e111 is the result of the MD5 hash of the [GLEIF code concatenated with the creation date](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L61).

+Being unique 3428 codes, at least an hash key of [64 bit is needed](https://preshing.com/20110504/hash-collision-probabilities/#small-collision-probabilities) to reduce the risk of collissions.
+Sparql-Anything leverages the [Sparql MD5 hash function](https://www.w3.org/TR/sparql11-query/#func-md5), the smallest with 128 bit, that should be more than sufficient to reduce risk collision.
+A validation test is performed at the end.

 The output of the transformation is a RDF file [output-v1.5.ttl](output-v1.5.ttl) containing skos:ConceptScheme pointing to all skos:Concept generated.